filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/storage_power_actor.md

 - UpdatePower: These power increments and decrements are called by various storage actor (and must thus be verified by every full node on the network).
 Specifically:
     - Power is incremented at SectorProveCommit
     - All Power of a particular miner is decremented immediately after a missed SurprisePoSt (DetectedFault).
-    - A particular sector's power is decremented `OnSectorTemporaryFaultEffectiveBegin` when TemporaryFault is declared on the sector.
+    - A particular sector's power is decremented when its TemporaryFault begins.
-    - A particular sector's power is added back `OnSectorTemporaryFaultEffectiveEnd` and miner is expected to prove over this sector.
+    - A particular sector's power is added back when its TemporaryFault ends and miner is expected to prove over this sector.
-    - A particular sector's power is removed when the sector is terminated through sector expiration or miner invocation (`_rtTerminateSector`).
+    - A particular sector's power is removed when the sector is terminated through sector expiration or miner invocation.

 To summarize, only sectors in the Active state will command power.
 A Sector becomes Active when it is added upon ProveCommit.
-Power is immediately decremented upon `OnSectorTemporaryFaultEffectiveBegin` on an Active sector or when the miner is in DetectedFault state.
-Power will be restored upon `OnSectorTemporaryFaultEffectiveEnd` and when the miner successfully responds to a SurprisePoSt challenge.
+Power is immediately decremented upon when TemporaryFault begins on an Active sector or when the miner is in Challenged or DetectedFault state.
+Power will be restored when TemporaryFault has ended and when the miner successfully responds to a SurprisePoSt challenge.
 A sector's power is removed when it is terminated through either miner invocation or normal expiration.

 {{<label pledge_collateral>}}
 # Pledge Collateral